-The OfS has appointed Ipsos MORI to carry out this survey (NSS) and the NSS pilot 2022.
-For the purposes of the NSS and NSS pilot 2022, Ipsos MORI is acting as a 'data processor' on behalf of the OfS.
-The OfS has a data protection agreement in place with Ipsos MORI which includes measures for safeguarding your personal information.
+The OfS has appointed Ipsos to carry out the NSS.
+For the purposes of the NSS, Ipsos is acting as a 'data processor' on behalf of the OfS.
+The OfS has a data protection agreement in place with Ipsos which includes measures for safeguarding your personal information.